-1. What is the Catholic attitude towards science? - try to include a quote!
 They do not 'contradict' and can 'coexist'.
 Science is the how but God is the why.
 God is being constantly revealed and our understanding changes with that.
-2. Name two parts of Michelangelo's creation of Adam which references creation Beauty of the painting itself Adam: perfect specimen 'God saw what he had made and it was good' Red cloth: Womb, God's omnipotence Hands reaching out: 'God breathed life' God actively engaged: 'God made the heavens and the earth' 3.
-What do Catholics mean by using the word revelation?
-It is the way in which God makes himself known through scripture and the final revelation through Christ.
-4. What do evangelical Christians believe about Genesis and science?
+Beauty of the painting itself Adam: perfect specimen 'God saw what he had made and it was good' Red cloth: Womb, God's omnipotence Hands reaching out: 'God breathed life' God actively engaged: 'God made the heavens and the earth' e It is the way in which God makes himself known through scripture and the final revelation through Christ.
 Science contradicts the Genesis creation story as a result they reject scientific ideas about creation.
-5. What do Catholics mean by the 'necessary being'?
 That although they believe in science, God is still needed for creation to take place.
-6. What is a Catholic attitude towards abortion?
 Life begins at conception so all forms of abortion are considered to break the 10 commandments and destory God's gift of life.
-7. What is a Jewish attitude towards abortion?
 Unborn life should be protected: 'Before I formed you in the womb I knew you' but not at the cost of the mother - Pikuach Nefesh